Table of contents

 - OneDrive is integrated into Microsoft Windows, while Google Drive has to be installed separately

-3. Collaboration & real-time editing
+3. Collaboration & Communication

-One of the main reason why cloud-based suites have grown so fast is the ease of collaborative working they bring.
+One of the main reasons why cloud-based suites have grown so fast is the ease of collaborative working they bring.
 Both Microsoft Office and Google Docs offer real-time collaboration on documents and spreadsheets.
 However, Microsoft Office pulls ahead here by offering real-time collaboration through its desktop apps as well.
 Even then, as Internet connectivity is a prerequisite for collaboration, it shouldn’t matter much either way.

 4. Mobile usage